Copied to clipboard

 Background

-The Orchestre symphonique de Montréal Chorus was established in the 1980s at the request of Charles Dutoit.
-Composed of 50 professional singers and 80 to 100 volunteer singers, the Chorus has joined forces with the OSM for hundreds of performances of masterworks from the repertoire.
+The Orchestre symphonique de Montréal Choir was established in the 1980s at the request of Charles Dutoit.
+Composed of 50 professional singers and 80 to 100 volunteer singers, the Choir has joined forces with the OSM for hundreds of performances of masterworks from the repertoire.

 Recordings and distinctions